 This post includes affiliate links.

-The Everyday Bean Beanie features the bean stitch which is sounds hard when looking at the pattern, but is actually very easy to crochet.
+The Everyday Bean Beanie features the bean stitch which might seem difficult when looking at the pattern.
+However, it is actually very easy to crochet.

-I really love the way how the yarn makes the beanie look so special as the color changes determine the look of it.
+I really love the way how the yarn makes the bean stitch crochet hat look.
+It is so special as the color changes determine the look of it.
 You will not need special stitches to make this beanie stand out.

-The yarn itself is bulky, but very light and makes the Everyday Bean Beanie feel very light to wear, but provides lots of warmth due to the bulky yarn.
+The yarn itself is bulky, but very light and makes the Everyday Bean Beanie feel very light to wear.
+On the other hand, it provides lots of warmth due to the bulky yarn.

 I used the yarn recently in a different color before for a beanie I call Hubby’s Home Beanie which I absolutely love.
 You should check it out.

-I really hope you like this crochet pattern as well as the look of the Everyday Bean Beanie just as much as I do.
+I really hope you like this bean stitch crochet hat pattern as well as the look of the Everyday Bean Beanie just as much as I do.

-Before I babble on even more, let me now tell you what you will need for this free crochet pattern and how to make it.
+Before I babble on even more, let me now tell you what you will need for this free bean stitch crochet hat pattern and how to make it.

 Materials (click the names below to see which ones I used!):